Deploying on Render

 • If the build fails, Render cancels the deploy, and your original service instance continues running without interruption.

-2. If the build succeeds, Render attempts to spin up a new instance of your service running the new version of your code:
+2. If the build succeeds, Render attempts to spin up a new instance of your service running the new version of your code.

 Original instance